TapasKumarDutta1/ARM-Net/README.md

 - Run the following code: python train.py Note that parameters and paths should be set beforehand

-- To test your model, run test.py once your training is complete.
+- To test the model, run test.py once the training is complete.
 Execute python test.py once training is complete.